Old Edwardians Association

 Keeping in touch

-Access the OE Careers Network to find mentors for specific careers, apply for internships offered by Old Edwardians, and offer careers advice to current pupils.
+Access the OE Careers Network to find mentors for specific careers, and offer careers advice, work experience and internships to current pupils and fellow alumni.

-A range of merchandise featuring the school crest is available including ties, pen sets, cufflinks, golf umbrellas, pin badges, whisky tumblers and postcards.
+A range of merchandise featuring the school crest is available - please visit the shop page.